Get Started with Service Analytics

 - Fill out the form using an active email address.
 Your username must also look like an email address and be unique, but it doesn’t need to be a valid email account.
 For example, your username can be firstname.lastname@example.org, or you can put in your company name.

 - After you fill out the form, click Sign me up.
 A confirmation message appears.

 - When you receive the activation email, open it and click the link.

 - Complete your registration, and set your password and challenge question.
 Tip: Write down or remember your credentials.
 To log in and play, just go to login.salesforce.com.

 - Click Save.
 You’ll be logged in to your new Tableau CRM Developer Edition org.

 Way to go!
 You now have a Salesforce org with DTC Electronics sales data, and you’re ready to create your app!

 Learn How to Create and Use Service Analytics

 In the rest of this module, we’ll work with you to create and use Service Analytics.
 We do some hand-holding, but you probably don’t need much!
-We assume you’ve already gone through the Analytics Apps Basics Trailhead module, so you’re familiar with apps.
+We assume you’ve already gone through the Tableau CRM Apps Basics Trailhead module, so you’re familiar with apps.

 Before jumping into the next unit where you’ll create your own version of Service Analytics, take a few minutes to work your way closer to the Service Analytics App badge by answering the challenge questions.